Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_1/_index.md

                       # then you are using the wrong version of Python.
 Please
                       # make sure you have Python 3 installed.
 ```

+## Have some videos :)

+Since this is your first code project we'll walk you through the process of getting to complete.
+You'll need to do the future projects on your own though :)

+### Part 1: Submitting your code

+{{% youtube  CEjqVnz4W4I %}}

+### Part 2: Addressing review feedback

+{{% youtube OTb8VoZHvpM %}}